Chatloy/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*

-1. Could use more colors to represent different temperatures.
-2. Beautifully drawing.
+1. Beautifully drawing.
-3. This idea is brilliant and it can free us from keeping an eye on the boiling pot all the time.
+2. This idea is brilliant and it can free us from keeping an eye on the boiling pot all the time.
-4. I think Jiejun has done a great job in the picturing of the setting-up and background story-telling.
+3. I think Jiejun has done a great job in the picturing of the setting-up and background story-telling.
 However, it may lack of imagination for the idea of using tinkerbelle as the temperature reminder is a little bit common.

 ## Part B. Act out the Interaction